 Bloom Scholars Program

-The Bloom Scholars Program is designed to academically, socially and culturally, prepare a cohort of newly admitted first-year students for life at Valparaiso University and beyond.
-The Bloom Scholars Program is a four-year model that provides an academic foundation, beginning with a four-week intensive summer bridge meant to seamlessly transition participants into their first semester at the university.
-During the summer bridge program, students will complete college-level coursework and live at Valparaiso University, at no cost to the student, to help adjust to campus life.
+The Bloom Scholars Program is designed to academically, socially, and culturally, prepare a cohort of newly admitted first-year students for life at Valparaiso University and beyond.
+The Bloom Scholars Program is a four-year model that provides an academic foundation, beginning with a one-week intensive summer bridge meant to seamlessly transition participants into their first semester at the university.
+During the summer bridge program, students will complete college-level coursework and live at Valparaiso University (if a residential student), at no cost to the student, to help them adjust to campus life.

-Following the four-week bridge program, Bloom Scholars will earn a $500 scholarship award and are expected to transition into and become active, engaged participants in the Cornerstone program—a year-long persistence and success model for select first-generation college students.
+Following the one-week bridge program, Bloom Scholars are expected to transition into and become active, engaged participants in the Cornerstone program—a year-long persistence and success model for select first-generation college students.
 Each year, Scholars will participate in specialized programming intended to help them thrive in the classroom and beyond.
-Successful Bloom Scholars who complete the required number of activities and expectations, each year, and maintain a 2.25 GPA, may be eligible for additional scholarship opportunities.
+Successful Bloom Scholars who complete the required number of activities and expectations, each year, may be eligible for additional scholarship opportunities.

 ELIGIBILITY